islam-education/islam-education/docs/basic-knowledge/timeline.md

 <br>

 Abraham is closely connected to the origins of monotheistic faith.<br>
-Muslims also associate Abraham with:
+Muslims also associate Abraham with:<br>
-- The legacy of worship centered on Mecca
+- The legacy of worship centered on Mecca  <br>
 - Lessons about sacrifice, patience, and obedience to God

 <br><br>